PET CARE: Your Pet’s Basic Needs

 Gradually introduce the new pet to other animals in the house.
 It helps to introduce them to each others’ smells before they actually meet.
 Then let them discover each other only with your supervision.
-Don’t intervene unless there is real danger of them hurting each other (do this by very carefully throwing a towel or blanket over the larger animal).
+See our handout about pet introductions here.

 A puppy or kitten may miss its littermates or shelter-buddies at first and may cry during the night.
 To help comfort it, place a ticking clock near the pet’s bed and leave the radio playing.
 Wrap a towel around a securely sealed bottle filled with warm water and tuck it in the bed for the pet to snuggle up against.

 Fleas and Ticks: Prevention of fleas and ticks can be time-consuming, but the results are well worth the effort.
 There are flea and tick preventative dips, one spot applications, sprays, pills, powders, shampoos, and collars.
 Dips and “one spots” have proven to be the most effective and collars the least effective.
 Read directions carefully and watch combining products.
 Be sure the product specifically states that it is appropriate for your pet.
 Consult your vet regarding the right products for your pet.